slemanz/FIRMWARE_DUMP/notes/03_inline_assembly.md

 "<constraint string>"(C expression)
 ```

-### Example 1: Moving the Content of a C Variable to ARM Register R0
+### Example: Moving the Content of a C Variable to ARM Register R0

 - **Instruction**: MOV
 - **Source**: A C variable named `val` (input)